 “It’s goal is to create an international research and education center for those working on renewing farming methods, protecting biodiversity, and building an organic relationship between gastronomy and agricultural science.”

-University of Gastronomic Sciences buildings belong to a stunning UNESCO site, Savoy royal residencies, making it a dream school for chefs, food aficionados, and a perfect stop for tourists.
+University of Gastronomic Sciences buildings belong to a stunning UNESCO site, Savoy royal residences, making it a dream school for chefs, food aficionados, and a perfect stop for tourists.

 Cheese and Salone del Gusto

 The Slow Food Movement has given birth to Cheese, an event where artisanal cheeses attract hundreds of thousands of visitors every year.
-Slow Food also organizes in Turin the most important gastronomic event on earth: Terra Madre Salone del Gusto.
+Slow Food also organizes the most important gastronomic event on earth: Terra Madre Salone del Gusto in Turin.

 In Piedmont, good food means good farming.

-The slow food movement wouldn’t be possible without good farming.
+The Slow Food movement wouldn’t be possible without good farming.
 Fortunately, there are many committed farmers, allowing the slow food movement to thrive.
 No matter how much effort chefs exert to prepare good food, if they don’t have access to fresh and local ingredients, it will all be for naught, and locals know this.
 It is with their combined passion and drive that they’re able to preserve their local cuisine.
-The next generations to come, as well as the rest of the world, is going to regard Piedmont as the gourmet capital because of this.
+The next generations to come, as well as the rest of the world, are going to regard Piedmont as the gourmet capital because of this.

-With a picturesque vista, a perfect landscape for biking, and artisanal food, what's not to love about Piedmont?
+With picturesque vistas, a perfect landscape for biking, and artisanal food, what's not to love about Piedmont?

 Tourissimo goes to the heart of Slow Food in Piedmont on our Chef Bike Tour Piedmont..